khanmdnasir/ccl_invoice_frontend/readme.md

 <p align="center"><a href="https://qoruminvoice.asl.aero" target="_blank"><img src="https://avatars.githubusercontent.com/u/25360261?v=4" width="200"></a></p>

-# Qourum Invoice Module
+# Qorum Invoice Module

-Qourum Invoice Module is an invoicing application that can use to manage your all of clients invoice and sent automatically email to the client.
+Qorum Invoice Module is an invoicing application that can use to manage your all of clients invoice and sent automatically email to the client.

 ## Tech Stack